How to Create a High Converting Landing Page in 2020

 How many websites do you think users have visited before landing on yours?
 Let’s look at hotel booking, for instance: On average, travellers visit 38 different websites before booking a holiday.
 The same is true for all kinds of E-commerce: 81% of online buyers spend more time doing research than actually buying.

 - Turn Low Risk into No Risk: One of the most common cognitive biases is a preference for certainty over opportunity.
 Even when the potential rewards are far larger for a risky option, most people gravitate towards safer choices.
-This effect is exaggerated when a low risk becomes zero-risk, so make sure you offer guarantees such as refunds and free testing.
+This effect is exaggerated when a low risk becomes zero-risk, so make sure you offer customers guarantees such as refunds and free testing.

 - Don’t just say it, show it: On one hand, it is important to explain to your customers why they should pick your product.
 On the other, it is important to be aware of Single-option Aversion.
 People often avoid committing to something, even something they really like, if it feels like they have no choice.
 Price-comparison features or price-matching policies provide a way of overcoming this whilst subtly revisiting your Value Proposition.